 Once you pass the 11-3 sign, you'll cross a small bridge with a 10-foot wide creek below you.
 Continue following the trail uphill and then the immediate right-hand turn at the top of the hill.
 Follow this last segment all the way until you reach the shores of Quabbin.

-Note: Dogs are not allowed on the trails at Quabbin and biking is also not allowed; however, there are plenty of other trails in this section like 11-1, and 11-2, along with Gate 12 to the north which this trail connects with close to where the last right-hand turn is that heads to the water.
+There are plenty of other trails in this section like 11-1, and 11-2, along with Gate 12 to the north which this trail connects with close to the water.